Newport Creamery: Awful Awful

 The chain is known for Awful Awful milkshakes, made from proprietary ice milk and blended syrups that come in a variety of different flavors.
 The drink started at the New Jersey–based chain, Bond's, in the 1940s.
 The name comes from a Bond's customer who called it "awful big and awful good".
 In 1948, Bond's licensed it to Newport Creamery and then to Massachusetts-based Friendly's.
 The terms of the license mandated the two New England businesses not sell it in New Jersey, leading the expanding Friendly's chain to rebrand it as a "Fribble", and later changing its formula to be more like a traditional milkshake with ice cream instead of ice milk.
 When Bond's went out of business in the 1970s, Newport Creamery purchased the trademark and continues to serve the original recipe.

-Media

-Newport Creamery was featured on a 2019 episode of the Cooking Channel's Man v.
-Food where host Casey Webb visited several restaurants in the providence area, including The Newport Creamery and PVDonuts.
-During the episode Webb successfully finished three Awful Awful milkshakes in one sitting.